-“We are appalled by this latest murder and by the new overall toll,” the press freedom organisation said.
-“The number of journalists and media workers killed since the start of 2007 now stands at 49.
-This unbearable litany of death must stop and for that to happen, the Iraqi authorities must at least try to adopt measures to combat violent crime and impunity.”
+The murder of CBS News interpreter Anwar Abbas Lafta brings the number of journalists and media workers killed in Iraq since March 2003 to 200.
+“This unbearable litany of death must stop, and for that to happen, the Iraqi authorities must at least try to adopt measures to combat violent crime and impunity.”